The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Real Time (Civilization): Over decades or centuries—the timescale of nations and policy—the arrow of causality reverses.
 The genome shapes the environment.

-We are currently operating with the hardware we have.
+We are currently operating with the hardware we inherited.
 In a modern welfare state, we have removed the raw mortality pressures that drove upward evolution in the past.

 In fact, current selection pressures are likely modestly dysgenic (selecting against intelligence and delayed gratification), as higher-IQ groups reproduce below replacement levels.
 (R)